Social Media Use – the Good and Bad

-Please note, it’s OK for you to investigate social media and workplace technology within the bounds of employment and privacy laws.
+Please note, it’s OK for you to investigate employee use of social media and workplace technology within the bounds of employment and privacy laws.
 Examples of how social media can be useful are:

-- To carry out a social media search as part of pre-employment checks.
+- Carrying out a social media search as part of pre-employment checks.

-- As evidence of misconduct in staff disciplinary investigations.
+- Providing evidence of misconduct in staff disciplinary investigations.

-- To evidence someone ‘pulling a sickie’ and to question a sick leave request.
+- Evidencing someone ‘pulling a sickie’ and to question a sick leave request.

 New Zealand has had many cases in mediation and the Employment Court where the use of social media has contributed significantly to the issues.
 Health and safety compliance can also require you to investigate the use of social media if online bullying and harassment is suspected or claimed.

-As with all employment-related matters you must deal with your staff in good faith so make sure they know you monitor workplace technology.
-FixHR provides guidelines and robust policies about the use of social media so there are no surprises.
+As with all employment-related matters you must deal with your staff in good faith.
+Therefore make sure they know you monitor workplace technology.
+FixHR provides guidelines and robust policies about employee use of social media so there are no surprises.